shri1920/signatureJS/README.md

 To set the height of the interface (Signature canvas).
 If not set canvas will be set with a default height (160).

 #### width
-To sTo set the width of the interface (Signature canvas).
+To set the width of the interface (Signature canvas).
 If not set canvas will be set with a default width (400).

 #### marker_color
 To set the color of marker.
 If not set signature will be drawn with default (Black) color.